Sam Ermolenko: 1983 to 1992

 After some liberal success in California, Ermolenko moved over to the United Kingdom to race for the Poole Pirates for the 1983 British League season.
 He soon become a big hit with fans in Dorset and was welcomed back in 1984, where he improved his average to 6.71.

-His breakthorugh year was 1985 because he qualified for the 1985 World Final at Bradford's Odsal Stadium and came within a whisker of winning the World Title, narrowly losing out after a run-off with Danish duo Hans Nielsen and (eventual winner) Erik Gundersen.
+Ermolenko's breakthorugh year was 1985 because he qualified for the 1985 World Final at Bradford's Odsal Stadium and came within a whisker of winning the World Title, narrowly losing out after a run-off with Danish duo Hans Nielsen and (eventual winner) Erik Gundersen.

 In 1986, Ermolenko returned to Britain after joining the Wolverhampton Wolves for the 1986 British League season, he established himself as one of the world's leading riders and averaged 9.72.
 He won the 1986 Overseas Final on the way to his second World final appearance where he finished 6th.
 The following year in 1987, he won the American final on the way to a third consecutive World final.
 The 1987 Individual Speedway World Championship was held over two days and he led going into day two but was overtaken by Hans Nielsen and had to settle for bronze again.

-Sam topped the Wolves averages for the third season running during the 1988 British League season.
+Ermolenko topped the Wolves averages for the third season running during the 1988 British League season.
 He also won the American final again on the way to a fourth World final appearance in Vojens, Denmark, where he finished fourth.
 In 1989, he was having a great season, winning the 1989 Overseas Final and American final but injured his back in a horrific Long track motorcycle racing crash and was out of action for over six months.
 He could not recover in time for the 1990 World Championship and failed to get past the American round, finishing 18th out 20.
 His form did get better and he finished top scorer for Wolves again in the 1990 British League season and in September helped the USA win the 1990 Speedway World Team Cup.

-During the 1991 British League season he helped Wolves win the title, won the British League Riders' Championship held at Odsal Stadium on 20 October and topped the league's leading averages.
-He finished 7th in the 1991 Individual Speedway World Championship.
+During the 1991 British League season, Ermolenko helped Wolves win the title, won the British League Riders' Championship held at Odsal Stadium on 20 October and topped the league's leading averages.
+He finished seventh in the 1991 Individual Speedway World Championship.
 The following year was also successful, he won both the World Pairs and World Team Cup as the USA captain.
 He also topped the 1992 British League season averages again and finished 8th in the 1992 Individual Speedway World Championship.
 Ermolenko also rode for Västervik in the Swedish elite league from 1992.
-He was top scorer for them for 7 seasons.
+He was top scorer for them for seven seasons.